-Our Backblaze Storage Cloud provides a platform that is the foundation for our B2 Cloud Storage Infrastructure-as-a-Service (IaaS) consumption-based offering and our Backblaze Computer Backup Software-as-a-Service (SaaS) subscription-based offering.
-B2 Cloud Storage enables customers to store data, developers to build applications, and partners to expand their use cases.
-The amount of data stored in this cloud service can scale up and down as needed primarily on a pay-as-you-go basis.
-Backblaze Computer Backup automatically backs up data from laptops and desktops for businesses and individuals.
-This cloud backup service offers easily understood primarily flat-rate pricing to continuously back up a virtually unlimited amount of data.
+- Backblaze B2 Cloud Storage: Enables customers to store data, developers to build applications, and partners to expand their use cases.
+The amount of data stored in this cloud service can scale up and down as needed on a pay-as-you-go basis, or can be paid for on a capacity basis for greater predictability, which we refer to as our B2 Reserve offering.
+This Infrastructure-as-a-Service (IaaS) enables use cases including backups, multi-cloud, application storage, and ransomware protection. - Backblaze Computer Backup: Automatically backs up data from laptops and desktops for businesses and individuals.
+This cloud backup service offers easily understood flat-rate pricing to continuously back up a virtually unlimited amount of data.
+This service is offered as a subscription-based Software-as-a-Service (SaaS) and serves use cases including computer backup, ransomware protection, theft and loss protection, and remote access.